What's new in version 31?

 The new features and enhancements and changes in functionality included in version 31 of the Pexip Infinity platform and associated web apps, along with any planned changes, are described below.

-For full information about this release, see the release notes.
+For full information about the release, see the Pexip Infinity release notes and the Connect web app release notes.

 Pexip Infinity platform

 Controlling the layout during a conference

 Google Meet is transitioning to a new method of authenticating third-party systems that join a Google Meet conference via Pexip's interoperability gateway.